 The ICF is designed to recover portions of the Company’s costs of interconnection to the public switch telephone network (PSTN).
 The ICF is a monthly recurring charge assessed as a flat per line or circuit.

 Network Access Assessment (NAA)

-The NAA is assessed as a percentage of recurring charges for local and intrastate services (depending on service location); interstate and international services, data, IP-platform and cloud services; private-line services; and the Interstate Access Charge (IAC) and Interconnection Fee (ICF).
+The NAA is assessed as a percentage of recurring and usage charges for local and intrastate services (depending on service location); interstate and international services, data, IP-platform and cloud services; private-line services; and the Interstate Access Charge (IAC) and Interconnection Fee (ICF).

 Account Maintenance Charge (AMC)